thomasqjohns/speedhax/README.md

 This was our first Official SpeedHax held at TABCONF in atlanta.
 Justin Ragland,  ROcket city Bitcoin, Pleblab, and stacker news sponsered.

 [Learnings from the first official speedhax](https://twitter.com/intensethomas/status/1582020728765186050?s=20&t=_3ZH4zh2wMQ5IfIehPBatA)

+## Host your own SpeedHax

+Drop us a line on Git hub if you want us to come and host a speedhax at your school, conference, or business